-Sexual assault can happen to anyone and it is never your fault.
+Sexual assault can happen to anyone, and it is never your fault.
 You are not alone.
-Reaching out for support is an extremely brave thing to do.
-The Sexual Assault Helpline team are specialist counsellors who will always listen and believe you.
-Call our team for advice and support on 1800 010 120.
-You can choose to be anonymous.
+Reaching out for support is a brave step.
+Our Sexual Assault Helpline team are specialist counsellors who will listen and believe you.
+Call 1800 010 120 for advice and support – you can stay anonymous if you choose.

 Sexual assault is a crime